Kaiwen1122/Projects/README.md

     5. Find the relations between magnetization and the critical temperature, and conclude the the spin configuration in different temperature with different lattice size.

+Project 4: Connection between Graph Neural Networks and ODEs (Machine learning on Graph, Group and Manifold)